kpoloney/aip_spec/README.md

 ### Descriptive

 [DCMI Kernal Metadata](https://www.dublincore.org/groups/kernel/spec/) should be included for minimum descriptive information.
-At its most basic, the descriptive metadata will consist of a text file containing the four required Kernal elements:
+At its most basic, the descriptive metadata will consist of the four required Kernal elements:

 ```
 who: a responsible person or party (required)